GateNLP/gate-core/README.md

 </settings>
 ```

-## Setting up a classpath for your script
+## Setting up a classpath for a script or program

 The `./distro` directory inside the cloned source code repository contains a file
 `gate.classpath` after running `mvn compile` which contains the paths to all the JARs in the Maven cache